rome-92/visual-numpy/README.md

 The evaluation of the expression works as follows, first any string that matches the regex of a cell array (eg. [A2:F10]) will be represented internally as a numpy array object, then any remaining cell references (eg. B2) will just be represented internally by the value the cell "holds".
 So for example a formula to calculate the sum of an array would consist of the simple expression: "=[B2:B9].sum()".
 As for now any valid python expression that returns either an ndarray up to two dimensions or another numeric object will be displayed in order begining on the cell that started the formula.
 Whenever a value changes that is part of a formula the affected formula(s) are recalculated just as expected.

 If you need to make an explicit reference to the numpy module just use the prefix "np".
-So for creating an array with the range of numbers from 1 to 10 just typing "=np.arange(1,11)" will work work as expected.
+So for creating an array with the range of numbers from 1 to 10 just typing "=np.arange(1,11)" will work as expected.

 As you will see usage of formulas and implementation differs from excel or any other "excel like" spreadsheet app on various ways, for instance to calculate a formula that references an array of cells only one formula is needed in contrast with excel in which a single formula is needed for every cell.